 3. Dress and Grooming Code

 Food presentation is not the only aesthetically pleasing aspect of the dining experience.
-The way your employees present themselves influences guest perception of the establishment.
+The way your employees present themselves influences guest perception of the establishment — no matter if they’re a front of house server or back of house dishwasher.

 Include an employee dress code that aligns with the atmosphere and mission of your restaurant.
 Whether you have a casual dress code or require formal attire, lay out what is expected in detail, including: